Algorithm Selection for Software Verification using Graph Neural Networks: Abstract

 In this work, we present \textsc{Graves}, a selection strategy based on graph neural networks (GNNs). \textsc{Graves} generates a graph representation of a program from which a GNN predicts a score for a verifier that indicates its performance on the program.

-We evaluate \textsc{Graves} on a set of 10 verification tools and over 8000 verification problems and find that it improves the state-of-the-art in verification algorithm selection by 11\%.
-We conjecture this is in part due to \textsc{Graves}' use of GNNs with attention mechanisms.
-Through a qualitative study on model interpretability, we find strong evidence that the \textsc{Graves}' GNN-based model learns to base its predictions on factors that relate to the unique features of the algorithmic techniques.
+We evaluate \textsc{Graves} on a set of 10 verification tools and over 8000 verification problems and find that it improves the state-of-the-art in verification algorithm selection by 12\%, or 8 percentage points.
+Further, it is able to verify 9\% more problems than any existing verifier on our test set.
+Through a qualitative study on model interpretability, we find strong evidence that the \textsc{Graves}' model learns to base its predictions on factors that relate to the unique features of the algorithmic techniques.